brannm/academic-kickstart/content/publication/GoetzAdams2022.md

 publication: "Journal of Gay and Lesbian Mental Health"
 publication_short: ""

-abstract: Introduction: Prior work suggests an increased prevalence of Attention Deficit Hyperactivity Disorder (ADHD) among transgender and/or gender diverse (TGD) individuals.
+abstract: "Introduction: Prior work suggests an increased prevalence of Attention Deficit Hyperactivity Disorder (ADHD) among transgender and/or gender diverse (TGD) individuals.
 This systematic review summarizes primary literature on TGD/ADHD experience.
 Methods: Texts from databases, reference lists, and referral were screened per PRISMA guidelines, with author consensus.
 Results: Since 2014, 17 articles have been published on the TGD/ADHD nexus.
 Gender-affirming care specialists authored 65%.
 71% reported prevalence, per medical records.
 Only case reports discussed implications.
 None avoided deficit-framing, nor included explicit TGD/ADHD authorship.
-Conclusions: The paucity of literature and lack of explicit TGD/ADHD community involvement are striking; each warrants increased attention.
+Conclusions: The paucity of literature and lack of explicit TGD/ADHD community involvement are striking; each warrants increased attention."

 # Summary.
 An optional shortened abstract.
 summary: